sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 The player must spend a green token, in addition to whatever cost the action incurs.

-Forgetting happens to the best of us, and there are lots of variables to keep track of, so the cost is kept "cheap" at only one green token.
+Even the most conscientious of us sometimes loses track of small details, so the cost is kept "cheap" at only one green token.
 But there must be a cost.
 It is necessary to keep the flow of the game going.
 This is a game of improv storytelling, and improv means rolling with the punches sometimes.

 ## Critical Flip